alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.Interested in machine learning research.
-Currently working on reducing generalization errors, bias and transfer learning.
+description: Interested in machine learning research.
+Currently working on reducing generalization errors, bias and transfer learning. <a href="#">Affiliations</a>

 profile:
   align: right